odpi/egeria/open-metadata-publication/website/open-metadata-types/0320-Category-Hierarchy.md

 The vocabulary for the glossary is organized into a hierarchy of categories.
-These categories effectively provide a folder structure for the glossary.
+These categories effectively provide a element structure for the glossary.

 ![UML](0320-Category-Hierarchy.png#pagewidth)